HeT-Delwadiya/Landing-Page-For-App/README.md

-# landing page for app
+# Landing-Page-For-App
- A simple landing page for app.
-Made with bootstrap.
+ A simple landing page for your app.
+Made using bootstrap.